cartile/film-diary/README.md

 # Film Diary

 Welcome to Film Diary, a tool for keeping track of your movie-watching experiences.
-This application is designed to function like a letterbox diary, allowing you to add entries that include the movie's name, your rating, and a short review.
+This application is designed to allow you to track your movie viewing history.

 A little side project I've been working on after being obsessed with films for the past 2 years.
 Inspired by Letterboxd.
 Uses JS/React/HTML